7 Steps to Success With Independent Sales Reps—Being Rep-Ready™

 - Adequate capitalization—can you finance your raw materials, advertising, staff and all other expenses during your ramp up period?
 This also means that you have either already expended funds for the items on this page relevant to your business, or have the necessary budget for them.
 If you have not made this investment already or are not prepared to do so soon, you are not ready for reps.

-- A good pricing model
+- Have a good pricing model.

 - If you intend to sell your product through "big-box" retail, then you understand that to be successful you will need to be prepared for many requirements listed on this page and that it will take time to develop or prepare them.
 If you don't have for example UPC codes or adequate manufacturer's liability insurance, you need to get these in place before you are ready for reps.
 Please review this page in detail to determine what applies to your business model.